christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 coalition of nations to attack Israel, but will be defeated by God in a great battle.

-10.1 Islam
+**10.1 Islam**

 At the same time these rabbi's created Christianity they created Islam.

-In the book 'Hagarism: The Making of the Islamic World' (1977) by Patricia Crone and Michael Cook they trace the origins of Islam to 'The Secrets of Shimon bar Yochai'.
+In the book 'Hagarism: The Making of the Islamic World' (1977) by Patricia Crone and Michael Cook they trace the origins of Islam to 'The Secrets of Shimon bar Yochai' [^15].
 They theorize that Islam was started as a psy-op to weaponize the Arabs to attack the Byzantine empire (eastern Rome) to free judea.

 Rabbi Akiva's student Shimon bar Yohai aka Simon Peter (Shimon bar Yonah) wrote that his "secrets" were revealed to him when he was hiding in a cave on account of the persecutions of Caesar king of Edom (Rome).
 His "secrets" were his blueprint for the destruction of Rome (Esau/Edom) and all western "gyrwn" (Aramic form of goyim) through using Ishmael (Arabs) and "four-arms" (Indians).